Palestinian Death Toll In Gaza Exceeds 28,000: Ministry

-(MENAFN- IANS) Gaza, Feb 11 (IANS) The Palestinian death toll from the ongoing Israeli attacks on the Gaza Strip has exceeded 28,000, the Gaza-based Health Ministry said.
+GAZA, Feb 11 (NNN-XINHUA) – The Palestinian death toll from the ongoing Israeli attacks on the Gaza Strip, has exceeded 28,000, the Gaza-based Health Ministry said yesterday.

-The Ministry said on Saturday in a press statement that the Israeli army killed 117 Palestinians and wounded 152 others during the past 24 hours, bringing the total number of deaths to 28,064 and injuries to 67,611 since the Israel-Hamas conflict broke out on October 7, 2023.
+The ministry said in a press statement that, the Israeli army killed 117 Palestinians and wounded 152 others, during the past 24 hours, bringing the total number of deaths to 28,064, and injuries to 67,611, since the Israel-Hamas conflict broke out on Oct 7, last year.

-On Friday, Israeli Prime Minister Benjamin Netanyahu instructed the army to prepare a plan for a ground operation in Rafah to eliminate what remains of Hamas brigades, Xinhua news agency reported.
+On Friday, the Zionist Prime Minister, Benjamin Netanyahu, instructed the army to prepare a plan for a ground operation in Rafah, to eliminate what remains of Hamas brigades.

-The city was previously considered a safe zone from Israel's relentless bombardments and has provided shelter for more than half of the 2.3 million Gaza residents who fled for safety.
+The city was previously considered a safe zone from Israel's relentless bombardments, and has provided shelter for over half of the 2.3 million Gaza residents, who fled for safety.– NNN-XINHUA

 Legal Disclaimer: